Compassionate Orange, Texas Child Custody Lawyer

 Child custody can be complex and emotional.
 It is a parent’s legal right and responsibility to make decisions regarding the care and upbringing of their child, including where they live, education, and medical care.

-Orange County family law attorney, Jim Sharon Bearden, can help navigate child custody issues, divorce, and more.
+Orange County, Texas family law attorney, Jim Sharon Bearden, can help navigate child custody issues, divorce, and more.

 What Is Child Custody?